History of the Blue Blindfold campaign

 How is the campaign utilised?

 Ireland has continued to use and adapt the Blue Blindfold motif in all of its awareness raising activities.
-The Anti-Human Trafficking Unit supply Blue Blindfold branded literature and merchandise to partners throughout Ireland active in the area of awareness raising.
+The Department of Justice and Equality supply Blue Blindfold branded literature and merchandise to partners throughout Ireland active in the area of awareness raising.

 Can I get involved?